neovarier/behavioural_cloning/writeup_report.md

 ![alt text][image3]

 To increase the dataset I employed data augmentation.
+I should thank this [blog post] (https://medium.com/@subodh.malgonde/teaching-a-car-to-mimic-your-driving-behaviour-c1f0ae543686) for suggestions about data augmentation.
 For taking turns in the track 1, the approximate steering angle required was around +/-0.2 for which the dataset was less.
 For data augmentation I used generator function feature of model.fit_generator which would generate the augmented dataset on the fly.
 If we generate the augmented images separately and store, the image array size would be huge and python would run out of memory.